IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 * [Source control commit guidelines by Embedded Artistry] - Main resource related to the commit content and message content. **Read this first, before reading the rest**.
 * [One Idea is One Commit] - Interesting commiting strategy, similiar to atomic commits.

+Use `gitlint` tool to check your commit messages.
+See [tools/gitlint/README.md] for more information.

 ### Message style

 There are two possible styles for the commit messages: short and full.